NiklasGronblom/mermaidjs.github.io/flowchart.md

 ### Entity codes to escape characters

-It is possible to escape characters using the syntax examplified here.
+It is possible to escape characters using the syntax exemplified here.

 ```
     graph LR
         A["A double quote:#quot;"] -->B["A dec char:#9829;"]
 ```

 ```mermaid
     graph LR
         A["A double quote:#quot;"] -->B["A dec char:#9829;"]